Install with Helm

 Multicluster

-In a multicluster setup, you deploy the Gloo Mesh Core control plane into a dedicated management cluster, and the Gloo data plane into one or more workload clusters that run Istio service meshes.
+In a multicluster setup, you deploy the Gloo management plane into a dedicated management cluster, and the Gloo data plane into one or more workload clusters that run Istio service meshes.

-Prepare a Helm values file to provide your customizations.
-To get started, you can use the minimum settings in the following example file as a basis.
-These settings enable all components that are required for a Gloo Mesh Core control plane installation.
+- Prepare a Helm values file to provide your customizations.
+To get started, you can use the minimum settings in the following profile as a basis.
+These settings enable all components that are required for a Gloo management plane installation.

 Add resource limits for the gloo-mesh-mgmt-server